c-col/LearningToAsk/README.md

 ## Training

+### SFT
 For training the base model with SFT, insert the ```cache_dir``` and ```output_dir``` and run:

    ```bash
    python scripts/SFT.py
    ```

+At the development time, the best-performing checkpoints for the SFT model are after 4k samples [SFT adapter](https://huggingface.co/mazzaqq/SFT_4000/settings)

 ## Evaluation